holoviz/panel/doc/tutorials/outline.md

 - [ ] [Enable Throtttling](../how_to/performance/throttling.html)
 - [ ] Share your work: Embed and Save
 - [ ] Build maintainable apps: Class based approach, `@pn.depends`

-## Advanced: Things our users might find scary to learn and that is not needed at first

-- [ ] Scheduling tasks: on_load, globally
+- [ ] Organizing your code: How to organize the code into sections or modules for efficient maintenance and reuse (data, models, plots, components, app).
 - [ ] Improve performance by using async and threads
+- [ ] Testing

+## Advanced

+For advanced users who are ready to pioneer and push the boundaries of what can be achieved with Panel.

+You will learn how to extend Panel with custom Javascript Models for specialized use cases.

 - [ ] Build custom components with power: ReactiveESM

-- [ ] Build testable Apps: pytest
-- [ ] Organize your projects: How to organize the code into sections or modules for efficient maintenance and reuse (data, models, plots, components, app).

 ## Reference Examples